milorue/twitch_plays_league/README.md

 # Twitch Chat Plays League
 Accept Twitch Donations in return for ability presses and many more twitch to league interactions.

+#### Recommended Build
+Go to the v.1.0.1 branch for the most recommended dev build the current master branch was built somewhat naively and has a number of bugs and the new one has the advantage of being a web server that routes toggle on/off different games, etc.

 ### Installation
 ---